gamontero/PI-Dogs/README.md

 ## Objetives

-- Develop and App using React, Redux, Node y Sequelize.
+- Develop an App using React, Redux, Node y Sequelize.

 The general idea is to develop and app where you can find and create different dog breeds alongside relevant information.
-In addition, the main purpose is to show stacks and code pratices.
+In addition, the main purpose is to show stacks and functionalities.
 It will change based technologies learned.

  1. Fork and clone the repository.